-* 3D layer blending follows rules similar to those of semitransparent sprites (only requires second target bits set in BLDCNT, overrides BLDCNT color effect selection where it applies).
+* 3D layer blending follows rules similar to those of semitransparent sprites (only requires second target bits set in BLDCNT, overrides BLDCNT color effect selection and window 'enable color effect' setting where it applies).

 * 3D layer blending uses 5-bit alpha values (from the 3D graphics), such as: EVA=alpha+1 and EVB=32-EVA.

 * When the 3D alpha is less than 16, the final color components are incremented by one. (seems to be some hardware glitch??)

 * 3D layer pixels with alpha=0 are always hidden (not rendered).
 They're preserved when capturing the 3D output alone, though.

 * BG mode 6 works on both GPUs.
 On the sub GPU, it only gets 128K of VRAM, so it will repeat the same bitmap 4 times.

 * BG mode 7 renders (text-mode) BG0, BG1, and sprites.
 No BG2/BG3.

 * large BG sizes 2-3 are the same as corresponding sizes for regular bitmap BGs (512x256, 512x512)